 Charter will carry 4,523 hours of NBCUniversal's Olympic programming, including live coverage on NBC, NBC Sports Network, MSNBC, CNBC, Bravo and Telemundo as well as VOD content.

 There will be extensive digital content for authenticated subscribers via NBCOlympics.com and the NBC Olympics Live Extra via mobile and tablet devices.

 To help promote the TV Everywhere usage, Comcast, Charter and other multichannel providers are also entering customers who sign in and verify their subscriptions by Friday, July 27, into a sweepstakes for a chance to win a trip to the US Olympic Training Center in Colorado Springs, an HDTV, and other prizes that are being supplied by NBCU.

-"We are excited to bring our Xfinity TV customers NBCUniversal's coverage of every minute of every medal on every screen of the 2012 London Olympics," said Matt Strauss, senior VP, digital and emerging platforms, Comcast Cable in a statement.
+"We are excited to bring our Xfinity TV customers NBCUniversal's coverage of every minute of every medal on every screen of the 2012 London Olympics," said Matt Strauss, senior vice president, digital and emerging platforms, Comcast Cable in a statement.
 "Through multiplatform Olympic-themed search, tools and personalized features created to help our customers view and experience the events, we are providing a virtual passport to NBCUniversal's comprehensive 2012 London Games programming."